 the scenes can also have a positive impact on a trauma survivor.

-Pet-facilitated therapy appears to help children and families deal with the pain and emotional trauma associated with hospitalization or a traumatic event, and visits from volunteer animals may help patients who have pets at home maintain a more normal living during their hospital stay.
+Pet-facilitated therapy appears to help children and families deal with the pain and emotional trauma associated with hospitalization or a traumatic event.
+Visits from volunteer animals may help patients who have pets at home maintain a more normal living during their hospital stay.
 In addition, playing with the animals often helps people to take a much-needed mental and physical break from the stresses of what they are going through.

 Studies have shown that PFT can help to improve social interaction, psychosocial function, life satisfaction, social competence, and psychological well being, while reducing